TVA-trainings/translations/README.md

 Paragraph
 `In case chemical is transferred from a bigger container into a smaller container, we must ensure that we also mark the smaller container correctly and never place any chemicals into drinking bottles!` while the common practice is to transfer from bigger to smaller, to keep the sentence clear we could reduce it to `In case chemical is transferred to other container, we must ensure that we also mark the new container correctly`.
 And then something like `NEVER place any chemicals into drinking bottles!` should be as another sentence imho.

+Take look at **The explosion protection document should include** at the end.